 As outlined thus far, we have been aggressive in the application of both targeted and broad-based measures against the Assad regime.
 Our actions have had an impact.
 The government blocking program, imposed under E.O.
 13582, complicates Syrian oil sales globally by prohibiting dollar clearing for the Syrian Central Bank.
 The designation of the Commercial Bank of Syria has helped constrain the regime's primary facilitator of foreign transactions.
 Our targeted designations of regime insiders have boosted the morale of those courageously protesting against the regime.
-Nonetheless, it is important to acknowledge that, had we been acting alone, our

 Nonetheless, it is important to acknowledge that, had we been acting alone, our actions would likely have had only a modest impact on the Syrian regime's ability to finance its campaign of violence.
 Economic relationships between the United States and Syria were limited even before the current crisis.
 The most significant aspect of our efforts to isolate the Assad regime is that we have not acted alone.
 We have pursued our strategy in the context of especially close coordination with international counterparts.
-Our steady escalation of pressure against the Assad regime and its supporters has been conceived of and implemented in concert with our allies.
+Our steady escalation of pressure against the Assad regime and its supporters has been conceived of and implemented in concert with our

 Like the United States, the EU has designated numerous regime officials and insiders, making it clear to both Syrian Government officials and the Syrian business community alike that association with Assad's regime carries a personal cost.
 On August 18, when President Obama called for Assad to step down, his call was echoed by our British, French, and German counterparts.
 The EU prohibited new investment in the Syrian energy sector and issued a ban on the export of Syrian bank notes and coins produced in the EU.
 Following the U.S. designation of the Commercial Bank of Syria for proliferation activity, the EU last month froze all Commercial Bank of Syria assets in Europe, citing the bank's critical role in facilitating financial transactions on behalf of the Syrian regime.
 Most significantly, the EU implemented a ban on the importation of Syrian oil and gas, depriving the Syrian Government of its largest and most important energy export market.

 Canada, too, has moved arm in arm with the United States and Europe.
-Japan, Switzerland and Australia beam also show a chard with the intermetional experiment.
+Japan, Swrittended Australia have been taken to the desired with the international capacity.

-Canada, too, has moved arm in arm with the United States and Europe.
-Japan, Switzerland, and Australia have also taken a stand with the international community.
+Switzerland, and Australia have also taken a stand with the international community.
 Japan announced an asset freeze for Bashar al-Assad and 20 connected individuals and entities, Switzerland has imposed measures similar to those of the EU, while Australia has implemented an arms embargo, a travel ban, and targeted financial measures against the Bashar al-Assad and regime insiders, as well as an arms embargo against Syria.
 We are engaging additional countries in Europe and Asia, urging them to deny Syria alternative markets for its crude oil exports or alternative ways to access the international financial system.
 We have and will continue to consult closely with our counterparts in Turkey, where the Turkish Government has made strong statements condemning the Syrian regime.